 My husband said some magic words: “Ann, we are homeschoolers.
 We don’t have to meet those.
 WE can decide what we want our children to do for high school.”
 I was dumbfounded — partly because who knew he had it in him? lol — but his words gave me hope.
 This high school thing suddenly seemed actually maybe kinda doable for even me, an ordinary mom.

-Fast forward several years later, and we have graduated four children from our homeschool (one more to go!) — and they were all accepted into colleges and have become reasonably responsible members of society.
+Fast forward several years later, and we have graduated five children from our homeschool (the last in May 2021) — and they were all accepted into colleges and have become reasonably responsible members of society.
 Was it always easy?
 Of course not.
 But I learned that it doesn’t have to be that hard, either.